Renaming a convention ballroom for former Mayor Kay Barnes is the best we've got?

 To be fair, city leaders have tried mightily to settle upon an appropriate gesture.
 They've considered attaching her name to a bridge.
 They've looked at streets.
 They've contemplated renaming Washington Square Park near Crown Center or Mill Creek Park near the Country Club Plaza.
 Several worthy ideas ran into unanticipated obstacles.

 One idea that was dismissed was a green space near the H&R Block headquarters.
-Another one that rightly got the heave-ho was naming a court for Barnes at the College Basketball Experience near the Sprint Center.

 Mayor Sly James got a little worked up once while addressing this subject and suggested something "akin to a big, grand statue of her straddling Grand Street" maybe "70 feet in the air."